Cookies

 We have decided not to compete but play for the enjoyment of ourselves and our public.
 We do many charity events throughout the year.
 The Band has competed in its past and achieved the 4th round of the SWEBBA contests.

-We are fortunate to have aquired our own Bandroom which is above a retail business we rent out in Wellington Fore Street.
 Fund raising for the provision of a lift is in progress, much to the relief of our Bass players who bravely manhandle their instruments up and down a sheer flight of steps each band practice!

 We practice on a Tuesday evening 7.30pm to 9.30pm and welcome anyone who would like to play with us, or just listen.
 Please phone our Secretary to confirm your visit.